 Arrival in Kathmandu Airport & Transfer to hotel

-Trek to Junibesi from Taktore via Thupten Choling Monastery
+Trek to Junbesi via Thupten Choling Monastery ( 7-8hrs walk)

 This carefully paced itinerary ensures proper acclimatization, maximizes scenic enjoyment, and immerses you in the region's culture.